-2nd Canadian to go on trial in China on spying charges
+2nd Canadian goes on trial in China on spying charges

 “China needs to understand that it is not just about two Canadians.
 It’s about respect for the rule of law and relationships with a broad range of Western countries that are at play with the arbitrary detention and the coercive diplomacy that they’ve engaged in.”

-Meng’s case has deeply angered China’s government, which has promoted Huawei as a global leader in mobile communications technology.
+Meng’s case has deeply angered China’s government, which has promoted Huawei as a global leader in mobile communications technology, and sees her detention as a deliberate attempt to malign Chinese companies and impede the nation’s growing economic and political clout.
 Beijing has demanded her immediate and unconditional release and has also restricted various Canadian exports, including canola oil seed, and handed death sentences to another four Canadians convicted of drug smuggling.

 Associated Press writers Rob Gillies in Toronto and Jim Morris in Vancouver, British Columbia, contributed to this report.